wjstanistreet/gitHubExProject2/README.md

     * This contains the methods to interact with your database

- Using the GitHub API it’s a lot easier if upfront you start to use your own git credentials for authorisation (to avoid rate limits) - https://developer.github.com/v3/auth/#basic-authentication (no need to worry about authorisation at the moment you can come back to this once you get to task 9 as authorisation is needed when you start creating and deleting in repositories on the github api)
+ Using the GitHub API you come across rate limits if this occurs it can be easier if upfront you start to use your own git credentials for authorisation - https://developer.github.com/v3/auth/#basic-authentication (you may not need to worry about authorisation yet and can come back to this once you get to task 9 as authorisation is needed when you start manipulating repositories on the GitHub API)

  When writing your code only have working code on your main branch and for each new task create a branch to create this.